sparrell/openc2-oc2is/oc2is.md

 * **Action**: The task or activity to be performed (e.g., 'deny').
 * **Actuator**: The function performed by the Consumer that executes the Command (e.g., 'Stateless Packet Filtering').
 * **Argument**: A property of a Command that provides additional information on how to perform the Command, such as date/time, periodicity, duration, etc.
+* **Exclusive-OpenC2 Interface**: A device interface conformant with section 5.X of this Specification, ie that only contains only OpenC2 with no extensions
+* **Extended-OpenC2 Interface**: A device interface conformant with section 5.XX of this Specification, ie that only contains only OpenC2 but includes valid OpenC2 extensions as defined in Section XX of this document
 * **Command**: A Message defined by an Action-Target pair that is sent from a Producer and received by a Consumer.
-* **Consumer**: A managed device / application that receives Commands.
-Note that a single device / application can have both Consumer and Producer capabilities.
+* **Consumer**: A device that receives Commands.
+Note that a single device can have both Consumer and Producer capabilities.
+* **Device**: steal def from somewhere so include both physical and virtual devices
+* **Interface**: steal def from somewhere
 * **Message**: A content- and transport-independent set of elements conveyed between Consumers and Producers.
 * **Producer**: A manager application that sends Commands.
 * **Response**: A Message from a Consumer to a Producer acknowledging a Command or returning the requested resources or status to a previously received Command.